Coffee2CodeNL/gebaar-libinput/README.md

 [commands.pinch]
 in = ""
 out = ""

-distance=""
+[settings]
+pinch.distance = ""
+swipe.threshold = ""
 ```

-* `distance` variable in `commands.pinch` sets the distance between fingers where it shold trigger.
+* `settings.pinch.distance` key sets the distance between fingers where it shold trigger.
   Defaults to `0.5` which means fingers should travel exactly half way from their initial position.
+* `settings.swipe.threshold` sets the limit when swipe gesture should be executed.
+Defaults to 100.

 ### Repository versions